Mery69Molavi/LeadProviderDash/README.md

 You can do API testing and view documentation by accessing the swagger url http://localhost:5027/swagger/index.html

-Below is a screen capture of Testing the entire App.
+Below is a screen capture of Testing the entire app.

 ![Leadprovider](https://github.com/user-attachments/assets/3393ee15-1b54-4a46-916c-1b5e6d86fe42)